tylerolder-png/tylerolder-png/README.md

 single-page tool that evaluates competitive draft state client-side and returns pick and ban recommendations.

-**the-signal** — Staged pipeline that collects from curated RSS sources, ranks and synthesizes through the Claude API, and delivers a formatted briefing over SMTP.
+**The-Signal** — Staged pipeline that collects from curated RSS sources, ranks and synthesizes through the Claude API, and delivers a formatted briefing over SMTP.

 ### Working with